 - Player: plays the video and floor audio as soon as it is being broadcasted.

 - Connection status: Clevercast maintains three connections.
 Once the interpreter has connected and selected her microphone (see step 2 below), the audio and text connections should be checked.

 - Event status: the live event status.
 When the language room is available it is set to preview (testing in advance, viewers can not see and hear the live stream), started (live) or paused (viewers can not see and hear the live stream).
 If set to waiting or ended, the room is not available.

 - Sound bar: this is a visual aid to show the interpreter how loud she is speaking.
 Note that audio will only be transmitted if the interpreter is unmuted.

 - Mute/Unmute button: this must be pressed when an interpreter starts and stops translating, because another interpreter is continuing or the floor audio should be heard at full volume.
 By default, the interpreter is muted.

 - Messages window: it allows an interpreter to communicate with other interpreters in the same language room and with their event managers.
 It also contains system messages (e.g. when an interpreter joins or leaves the room).

 - Participants window: names of the other interpreters in the language room, along with their muted/unmuted status.

-- Lost packets warning: when the interpreter’s internet connection is too slow, a warning will be displayed.
+- Lost packets warning: this will only be displayed when the interpreter’s internet connection is too slow.